Petr Gumennik: 2015–2016 season

-In August 2015, Gumennik debuted on the ISU Junior Grand Prix (JGP) series, coached by Oleg Tataurov, Tatiana Mishina, and Alexei Mishin.
-He placed sixth at the 2015 JGP in Riga, Latvia, and then fourth in Toruń, Poland.
-At the 2016 Russian Junior Championships, he finished sixth.
+In August 2015, Gumennik debuted on the ISU Junior Grand Prix (JGP) series.
+He placed sixth at the 2015 JGP in Riga, Latvia, and fourth in Toruń, Poland.
+He subsequently finished sixth at the 2016 Russian Junior Championships.

 2016–2017 season

-In September, Gumennik competed at two 2016 JGP events, placing fourth in Saransk, Russia, and then fifth in Tallinn, Estonia.
-He placed ninth at the 2017 Russian Junior Championships.
-During the season, he was coached by Alexei Mishin.
+Prior to the season, Alexei Mishin began working as Gumennik's head coach.
+In September, he competed at two 2016 JGP events, placing fourth in Saransk, Russia, and then fifth in Tallinn, Estonia.
+He subsequently placed ninth at the 2017 Russian Junior Championships.